pieterberg/Smartie-Sorter/electronics.md

 The Smartie Sorter 3000 uses an Arduino Nano microcontroller.
 Table 1 lists the electronic components used for the mini arcade game enclosure.

-The Smartie Sorter 3000 has two different circuits running, a 9V circuit used to power the Arduino Nano and circuit components, and a 12V circuit used to power the LED strips.
+The Smartie Sorter 3000 has two different circuits, namely a 9V circuit used to power the Arduino Nano and circuit components, and a 12V circuit used to power the LED strips.
 The 12V LED strips are controlled by the Arduino Nano using a 2N2222 NPN transistor.

 Table 1: Electronic component list